tvijay333/test_clud/README.md

 # test_clud
 # desciption
-Hello This project is created for test purpose
+Hello This project is created for a test purpose
-A part learning in cloud computing courses
+A part of learning in cloud computing courses